Social distancing measures continue to be necessary for protection of the public during this challenging time.

 Social workers are supporting communities that are affected or fearful of the COVID-19 coronavirus.
 Some of our members have asked for guidance on specific topics; we hope Alec’s recent blog posts about telepractice, social work practice during emergency situations, and taking time for reflection are helpful.

 Public health guidelines continue to change as more becomes known; we encourage all members to stay up to date on guidance and regulations that may apply to your practice.
 The Canadian Association of Social Workers (CASW) is helping social workers stay up to date with the latest information by maintaining a page on their website with helpful, reliable resources for health care professionals, the public, and communities.

 Public health approved guidelines for reopening private practice offices in Nova Scotia beginning June 5, 2020.

 Please review these documents carefully, as compliance is required in order for Private Practitioners to resume offering in-person services for elective and non-urgent care.
 Do not hesitate to reach out to the College if you have any questions about these guidelines

 The NSCSW is in conversation with our government partners about the potential of boosting staff levels should the pandemic continue, in order to ensure that the delivery of core social work services are maintained in times of disaster and emergencies.

 We all hope that it does not come to this.
 However, we want to be prepared.

-In the meantime, the CASW has a robust collection of online resources for professional development.
+The CASW has a robust collection of online resources for professional development.
 Members of our College have free access to all of their webinars, their online journal, and a full-text journal database.
-Visit the CASW website to learn more:
+Visit the CASW website to learn more.